A Web Project of KKI

 Infants on the autism spectrum lack the overriding interest typical infants display for human faces and voices.9 They tend not to seek out their parent’s gaze, and so cannot initiate or respond to attempts at shared enjoyment,10 even if they are very much attached to their parent.
 If the brain is indeed developing in part based on interaction and experiences typical infants help create, it’s a double whammy for the child with an ASD.
 Not only do they suffer from that initial social deficit, but its lack contributes “to a disturbance in social experience that is so robust as to compromise subsequent neurological and behavioral development.”11 This explains why experts are so adamant about early intervention.
 Whatever was wrong to begin with may be getting even more wrong with time.

-Boy with basketball alone in roomWherever a person falls on the autism spectrum, they are affected by this tendency to not pay attention to the social world.12 They may focus on objects instead of people…or look over a conversational partner’s shoulder instead of into their eyes.
+Wherever a person falls on the autism spectrum, they are affected by this tendency to not pay attention to the social world.12 They may focus on objects instead of people…or look over a conversational partner’s shoulder instead of into their eyes.
 One study showed this by tracking the gaze of people watching a video.
 Typical people watching a dramatic scene tended to focus right on an actor’s eyes.
-People with ASDs, in contrast, tended to look at mouths or, if they were on the more disabled end of the spectrum, inanimate objects like light switches on the wall.13 Lacking whatever programming drives most of us to focus in on human faces, voices, and gestures means individuals with ASDs –from those that are mentally retarded to those with high IQs14 -- are missing masses of social information.15
+People with ASDs, in contrast, tended to look at mouths or, if they were on the more disabled end of the spectrum, inanimate objects like light switches on the wall.13 Lacking whatever programming drives most of us to focus in on human faces, voices, and gestures means individuals with ASDs – from those who have an intellectual disability to those with high IQs14 -- are missing masses of social information.15

 Theory of Mind